Western Illinois University: Macomb Campus

-Arnold W. Salisbury Educational Leadership
+Arnold W. Salisbury Educational Leadership Award

-The Salisbury award was established in honor of Dr. Arnold W. Salisbury upon his retirement from Western Illinois University in 1980.This award is given annually to a student who has earned the Educational Specialist Degree in Educational Leadership and has displayed exemplary leadership skills in his or her professional career.
+The Salisbury award was established in honor of Dr. Arnold W. Salisbury upon his retirement from Western Illinois University in 1980.This award is given annually to a student who has earned the Educational Specialist Degree in Educational Leadership and has displayed exemplary leadership skills in his or her professional Career.

 Robert F. Hall Dissertation Award